 As part of the licensing requirements, in December 2006 IFE provided a plan for the decommissioning of its facilities.
-The plan was revised in 2007, and again in 2010, specifying decommission of the facilities to "green field".
-These decommissioning plans follow the recommendations of the IAEA Standards Series No. WS-G-2.1 at the level of "ongoing planning".
-Important factors in the current evaluation of the decommissioning plans are financing, organisational matters, in particular related to future waste handling in Norway, how to maintain critical competence throughout the dismantling work maintaining technology and infrastructure of historical and cultural importance.
-Norwegian government has recently agreed in finance principle partly to decommissioning of the nuclear facilities.
+The plan was revised in 2007, 2010, and 2012, specifying decommission of the facilities to "green field".
+These decommissioning plans follow the recommendations of the IAEA Safety Standards Series No. WS-G-2.1 at the level of "ongoing planning".
+Important factors in the current evaluation of the decommissioning plans are financing, organisational matters, in particular related to future waste handling in Norway, how to maintain critical competence throughout the dismantling work and maintaining technology and infrastructure of historical and cultural importance.
+The Norwegian government has recently agreed in principle partly finance the to decommissioning of the nuclear facilities.